nzbdav-dev/nzbdav-public/README.md

 * The `--use-cookies` setting in RClone is also important.
 Without it, RClone is forced to re-authenticate on every single webdav request, slowing it down considerably.
 * The `--allow-other` setting is not required, but it should help if you find that your containers are not able to see the mount contents due to permission issues.

+**Optional**
+* The `--vfs-cache-max-size=5G` Can be added to set the max total size of objects in the cache (default off), thus possibly consuming all free space.
+* The `--vfs-cache-max-age=30m` Can be added to set the max time since last access of objects in the cache (default 1h0m0s).

 # Radarr / Sonarr